 And that’s just a start!
 Yum, I love the flavors of Greek food, and in most cases, I love how easy the recipes are to prepare.

 Today’s Greek meatball pitas are a worthy addition to the list.
 A little bit different than the other Greek recipes I have posted here, it was high time pita bread was stuffed with tender, tasty meatballs.

-Whole grain pita bread is stuffed to the max with tender, flavorful Greek meatballs, simple tzatziki sauce (possibly my favorite sauce in the history of ever), and a layer of fresh tomatoes and greens.
+You can use storebought or homemade pita bread.
+Either way, you’re going to stuff it to the max with tender, flavorful Greek meatballs, simple tzatziki sauce (possibly my favorite sauce in the history of ever), and a layer of fresh tomatoes and greens.

-Since the tzatziki can be made ahead of time and the tiny meatballs don’t take very long to cook, you can have this meal on the table fast without a lot of stress.
+Since the tzatziki can be made ahead of time and the tiny meatballs don’t take very long to cook, you can have these Greek meatball pitas on the table fast and without a lot of stress.

 There’s a whole lot to love here!
-So get cooking!
+So stop reading and get cooking!

 - 1/2 cup grated seedless, English cucumber

 - 1 to 2 teaspoons fresh lemon juice

 - 1 tablespoon dried oregano

 - 1/2 teaspoon black pepper